dylanMPP/DivideAndConquer/doc/TestsDesign.md

 ## - **Pow**:

 ### Function
-We are going to use the `pow(base: Int, exp: Int)` function in this tests.
+We are going to use the `pow(base: Int, exp: Int)` function in these tests.

 ### Objective
 The objective of this test design is to validate the functionality of the `pow(...)` function using different integer numbers.